 The collaborations continue with ESCAPE, a cocktail that utilises a rather unusual botanical whiskey called Ncn’ean that is a lot like gin but certainly not.
 Same, same but different right?!

-Ncn’ean technically isn’t a whiskey or a gin, but that won’t distract the Wilderness team from doing something with it.
+Ncn’ean technically isn’t a whiskey or a gin, but that won’t distract the Wolf At The Door team from doing something with it.
 Down in the innovation room they fat wash it with cacao butter creating a flavour that is both surprisingly creamy and chocolatey.

 They then add a grilled peach syrup (made on the BBQ in the kitchen) where caraway seeds and lemon are added.
 Again this is an immensely complex drink that has so many different elements working at the same time that it’s almost impossible to explain how it tastes.

-Finally, I should mention one of the Wilderness mocktails, which are treated with the same level of detail and innovation as their alcoholic cousins.
+Finally, I should mention one of the Wolf At The Door mocktails, which are treated with the same level of detail and innovation as their alcoholic cousins.
 INVADER is described in the menu as ‘Grape, Rhubarb Pickle, Soda’ but as you’re probably coming to realise – it’s so much more than that.

 The interesting thing about this drink is they use the grapes in season and the rhubarb out of season, which has been preserved.
 The pickle rhubarb is once again made in the innovation room, cut into ribbons and then pickled with sugar and vinegar to create an intensely sweet pickled twinge.